shreedhar37/todo_manager/README.md

 It will also add a new remote to your Git configuration, so you can push your code to Heorku.

-We are now ready to deploy!
+5.We are now ready to deploy!

     $ git push heroku master